mm80843/T3.5/docs/Benef/PBN__Benef_166.md

 # __Early detection of outbreaks__

-## Name of the Benefit

-Wastewater surveillance can provide early warning for the reemergence of COVID-19.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in wastewater surveillance can prevent future outbreaks.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_168.md)